siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-02-Mathmatical-Background.md

 \langle A\vert  z^{*}
 $$

 In the concrete example where kets are represented by column vectors, the dual bras are represented by row vectors, with the entries being drawn from the complex conjugate numbers.
-Thus, if the ket $\vert A\rangle$ is represented by the column
+Thus, if the ket $$\vert A\rangle$$ is represented by the column

 $$
 \left(\begin{array}{l}